matheuspassini/Tech-Company-Big-Data/README.md

 - **Automated Testing**: Tests run automatically on every push and pull request
 - **Quality Gates**: Build fails if coverage drops below 60%
 - **Artifact Generation**: Test reports and coverage data available for download
-- **Fast Feedback**: Immediate notification of test failures or quality issues
+- **Fast Feedback**: Immediate notification of test results and quality insights

 ## Logging System
 The project implements a comprehensive logging system using Python decorators for enhanced observability and debugging: